-Food City has donated more than $548,000 to Breakthrough T1D (formerly Juvenile Diabetes Research Foundation).
-The check was presented Sept.
-3 at the Food City at 123 West Hwy.
+Food City donated more than $548,000 to Breakthrough T1D (formerly Juvenile Diabetes Research Foundation) on Sept.
+3 at its store at 123 West Hwy.
 25-70 in Dandridge, Tennessee.

 Each year, Food City hosts a company-wide “sneaker” fundraising campaign to benefit Breakthrough T1D.
 The 2025 promotion ran from April 30-May 27.
-Food City shoppers were invited to make a contribution at checkout, with 100 percent of the funds collected going to Breakthrough T1D.
+Food City shoppers could make a contribution at checkout, with 100 percent of the funds collected going to Breakthrough T1D.

 About Food City

-Food City, founded in 1955 by Jack C. Smith and currently headquartered in Abingdon, Virginia, initially began its operations in Grundy, Virginia.
-The company’s primary business model revolves around providing customers with a comprehensive selection of groceries, fresh produce, meats, and household items at competitive prices.
+Founded in 1955 by Jack C. Smith in Grundy, Virginia, Food City is headquartered in Abingdon, Virginia.
+The company’s primary business model revolves around providing customers with a comprehensive selection of groceries, fresh produce, meats and household items at competitive prices.

 [RELATED: Food City Awards $800K Through School Bucks Program]